cmdremily/BoronTrident/calibration/adv-material-calibration.md

     * Lower the extrusion multiplier by 5% to make sure the model isn't over extruded in the interior which could cause the reference dimensions to bulge and affect the accuracy of the measurement.
     * Let the model cool slowly to room temperature.
     * Make sure it is free from warping, re-print if necessary.
+    * Print slowly for maximum accuracy, 60 mm/s is good a safe default.
 1. Let cool slowly to room temperature.
 1. Before taking it off the build place, mark the X and Y axis directions on the part.
 1. Measure the 150 mm and 5 mm reference dimensions as indicated in ![reference dimensions](images/shrinkage-square.png) and enter into the spreadsheet.